Skip to main content

 • graphics

-• “The graphics and world design were truly a beauty to behold, be it the rocky shores, rough north sea or a lush glen fed by a snowy glacier, it is worthwhile to take a second to let it all in, or to give the shift button a break, I myself played the game on very high graphics and my PC was perfectly fine with handling the beauty.”
+• “The graphics and world design were truly a beauty to behold, be it the rocky shores, rough north sea or a lush glen fed by a snowy glacier.
+It is worthwhile to take a second to let it all in.
+I played the game on very high graphics and my PC handled the beauty perfectly.”

 • “There are some graphic artifacts on ultra wide screen.”